-1. Courses Taken Prior to Matriculation at the College of Law a) Credit for Previous Legal Studies
+1. Courses Taken Prior to Matriculation at the College of Law

 Except as provided below, no student shall receive credit hours toward the J.D. degree for courses taken prior to matriculation in the J.D. program at this law school.11